- Childhood trauma: Lifelong consequences of adverse childhood experiences

 If you have suspicions that a child is being physically abused it is important to act on them.
 It is normal to worry about getting involved in someone else’s business, but it’s important to remember that matters of child protection are everyone’s business.
 If we report our concerns and they turn out to be wrong, at least we will be able to rest easy in knowing that the child is safe and well.

 Sometimes a child might disclose to a trusted adult that they are being abused.
 In these situations, it is important to stay calm and listen to what the child has to say.
 It is best not to display any kind of shock or panic and to use an even tone of voice.
-Reassure the child that they are doing the right thing by telling you what has happened and help them to feel as safe as you can during the conversation.
+Reassure the child that they are doing the right thing by telling you what has happened and help them to feel as safe as they can during the conversation.
 It is also important that you don’t ask invasive questions that might make the child feel uncomfortable or leading questions that might influence their disclosure.

 It is better to ask “what happened?” rather than “why?” and never pressure the child to reveal more than they want to.
 You might need to make some inquiries to determine what the immediate needs of the child are.
 However, once you have a reasonable belief that a child has been or is at risk of being physically abused, your concerns must be passed on to the appropriate authorities for investigation.